aplteam/Tatin/docs/PackageConfiguration.md

 * A single folder name
 * A simple text vector representing a mixture of file names and folder names separated by commas.

 The path must be relative to the package since the file(s) or folder(s) are part of the package.
-For that reason the path may not contain a "`:`" under Windows, and not start with "`/`" or with "`./`".
+For that reason the path may not contain a "`:`" under Windows, and not start with "`/`".
 If it does anyway an error is thrown.

 There is one exception: when an absolute path is specified but it's partly identical with the source path of the package then Tatin removes the source part and makes the path(s) silently relative.